L'Aura: Success

-Present years
+Recent years

 In January 2014, L'Aura confirmed she was working on an album.

 On 8 May 2014, L'Aura was invited by her fellow Italian friend Laura Pausini to sing by her side during a show.
 They performed the song Con la musica alla radio.

 On 2 November 2015, L'Aura confirmed on her social media that she had written the song "Lo sapevi prima tu", which would be released days after that post in Laura Pausini's album Simili.
 The song also has been released in Spanish, this version being titled "Lo sabías antes tú".